Andre Wadley is in his second year as a strength coach at West Virginia, working primarily with the Mountaineer football program.

 Wadley served as a graduate assistant strength coach at Texas Tech for a year and as a student assistant at Auburn for three years.
 He coordinated daily conditioning and lifting sessions for the football teams, conducted workouts for injured players and maintained nutrition area for athletes.
 While at Auburn, he also worked with the softball team.

-Wadley earned both his degrees from Auburn, his bachelor’s degree in 2012 and master’s degree in 2014.
+Wadley earned both of his degrees from Auburn, his bachelor’s degree in 2012 and master’s degree in 2014.
 He holds a certified USA Weightlifting Level 1 Sports Performance Coaching certification, a certification with the Ignition APG Speed System, and is certified in first aid and CPR by the American Heart Association.
 He played football at Auburn and was a member of the Tigers’ Academic Honor Roll.